sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Kubernetes/service_cluster_k8s.rst

 Additional installations
 =========================

-After deploying Kubernetes, you can install the following additional packages on top of the Kubernetes stack on the service cluster:
+After deploying Kubernetes, the following additional plugins are installed on top of the Kubernetes stack on the service cluster:

 1. **nfs-client-provisioner**

         * NFS subdir external provisioner is an automatic provisioner that use your existing and already configured external NFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
         * The NFS server utilised here is the one mentioned during ``omnia_core`` container deployment using ``omnia_startup.sh`` script.
-        * Use the same NFS server IP provided during ``omnia_startup.sh`` execution.
         * Path is mentioned in ``/omnia/k8s_pvc_data`` under ``{{ nfs_server_share_path }}``.

     Click `here <https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner>`_ for more information.